ch2isk4kos/javascript-algorithms-and-data-structures-notebook/02-Data-Structures/06-Hash-Tables/01-hash-tables.md

     for (let i = 0; i < this.keyMap.length; i++) {
       // if there is something in the bucket if (this.keyMap[i]) {
-        // loop over items inside of the bucket for (let j = 0; j < this.keyMap[i].length; j++) {
+        // loop over values inside of the bucket for (let j = 0; j < this.keyMap[i].length; j++) {
           // if the value is unique
           if (!array.includes(this.keyMap[i][j][1])) {
-            // add item to `array`
+            // add value to `array`
             array.push(this.keyMap[i][j][1]);
           }
         }